 Holmes was hospitalized after attempting suicide several times while in jail in November 2012.
 After much deliberation, psychiatric evaluation, and the prosecutors’ announcement that they would seek the death penalty, Holmes pleaded not guilty by reason of insanity on June 4, 2013.

 Some months ago Judge Carlos Samour ruled that Holmes must undergo a second sanity evaluation by the state mental hospital because the first was "incomplete and inadequate.”
 The second evaluation is now completed.
 The verdict on insanity is up to the jury but the conclusion of the state hospital's evaluation is critical evidence in that decision.
-Jury selection in the trial is set to begin January 20, 2015.
+Jury selection in the trial began on January 20, 2015.

 In some ways, Holmes is very typical of other mass murderers, and in some ways he definitely is not.
 For example, his killing rampage on opening night of the film The Dark Knight Rises is a signature example of mass murder in terms of its design and execution.
 Mass murder is a one-time event that involves the killing of multiple people at one location.

 In a mass murder, the victims may be either randomly selected or targeted for a specific reason, such as retaliation, by the killer.
-A mass murder normally occurs when the perpetrator, who is often deeply troubled, suffers a psychotic break from reality and strikes out at his/her perceived tormentors in a blitz-like attack.
+A mass murder often occurs when the perpetrator, who may be deeply troubled, suffers a psychotic break from reality and strikes out at his/her perceived tormentors in a blitz-like attack.
 James Holmes certainly fits that profile.

 However, mass murderers are frequently, but not always, killed at the scene of the crime.
 This is where James Holmes is an aberration among mass murderers.
-Typically, mass murderers are either shot by law enforcement officers called to the crime scene or they take their own lives in a final act of suicide.
+In many instances, mass murderers are either shot by law enforcement officers called to the crime scene or they take their own lives in a final act of suicide.